Skip to Content

 One of the most urgent issues is often an emergency protective order or no-contact condition.
 Courts in Harris County and Fort Bend County frequently put temporary orders in place that limit your contact with the alleged victim and sometimes with your children.
 These orders can affect where you live, whether you can return home, and whether you can possess firearms.

 Your first formal court setting is usually scheduled soon after release.
 During this appearance, a prosecutor will review the case, and the judge may address bond conditions and scheduling issues.
 Having a domestic violence attorney at this stage helps you protect your rights and ensures the court hears accurate information about your background and circumstances.
+What you do in the days after an arrest can strongly influence your situation.
+It is common to feel tempted to explain yourself to the alleged victim, the police, or the prosecutor.
+Doing this without legal guidance can create new problems or even new charges if there is a no-contact order in place.

 Right after a domestic violence arrest, it can help to: